It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Riders will uncover traces of New Zealand's rich heritage; ancient Maori settlement sites, European colonial history and the legacy of stone and steel from the days of steam-powered rail.

 Beneath it all is a unique geological landscape visibly shaped by millennia of seismic upheaval.

 The Remutaka Incline is an engineering marvel, but newspapers at the time described it as an "accursed bottleneck" and a "dull, wearisome journey".
 If you ask any of us, we'll tell you it was a cyclist's paradise.

 Wondering what your ride's going to be like?
 Here are the details of what to expect when you set off:

-From Tunnel Gully ride through the historic Maymorn Tunnel to Kaitoke, then follow a short public road, which will connect you to the rail trail section.
-Follow the Pakuratahi River then ride through plantation forestry to reach the Summit.
+Ride through the historic Maymorn Tunnel to Kaitoke, then follow a short public road, which connects you to the rail trail section.
+Follow the Pakuratahi River then ride through plantation forestry to reach the summit.
 On your descent you will follow the old railway route, emerging at Cross Creek.